Ferns & Focus

 Common Thyme is considered non-toxic to dogs, cats, and horses by the ASPCA.

-Light: Provide at least 6-8 hours of direct sunlight per day; a south-facing window is best.
+Give it at least 6-8 hours of direct sunlight per day.
+A south-facing window is best

-Watering: Allow the potting medium to dry out completely before watering deeply.
+Allow the potting medium to dry out completely before watering deeply

 Avoid overwatering to prevent root rot.

-Soil: Use a very well-draining, gritty potting mix, such as a blend of potting soil and sand or perlite.
+Use a very well-draining, gritty potting mix, such as a blend of potting soil and sand or perlite

 Prune back woody stems in early spring to maintain a compact shape.

-Seasonal Care: In winter, reduce watering as growth slows, and ensure the plant is not exposed to cold drafts.
+In winter, reduce watering as growth slows, and ensure the plant is not exposed to cold drafts

 In-Depth Care & Growth